jpmrno/Alma.old/Readme.md

 From the project's directory, simply run:

-	make run
+	make all

-If you want to just compile the project, run `make all`, then use this script to run: `./Scripts/run.sh` (not yet supported).
+If you want to just build the project, run `make build` then use `make run` to run.

 ## Credits